Nafees10/navm/docs/binarybytecode.md

 Byte combinations not present in table above are reserved for future versions.

 ## Metadata

 An 8 byte (64 bit) unsigned integer used to store number of bytes in metadata, followed by the metadata.

 ## Instruction Codes

 An 8 byte (64 bit) unsigned integer stores the _number of bytes_ used for storing instruction codes.
 Each instruction code is a `ushort`, so 2 bytes are used for 1 instruction code.

-## Instruction Arguments
+## Instruction Data

-An 8 byte (64 bit) unsigned integer stores the number of arguments.
-This is followed by the arguments.
+An 8 byte (64 bit) unsigned integer stores the _number of bytes_ used for storing instructio data.
+This is followed by that many number of bytes of data.

-An argument is stored as:

-1. 1 byte for `NaInstArgType`
-2. 8 byte unsigned integer for number of bytes in argument
-3. the bytes for argument.

 ## Labels

 An 8 byte (64 bit) unsigned integer stores the number of labels.
 This is followed by the labels.